uzairarif5/NNForDigits/README.md

 - `testImage.py`:
   - Allows you to pick test images from MNIST, and test the neural network.

+As of update 8.1, the model was trained with leaky relu and is 94% accurate with the test data.
 If you want to inform my about any errors, or give me any suggestions, feel free to message me at my LinkedIn (linkedin.com/in/uzair0845).

 ### Updates

+<u>update 8.1:</u>
+- Relu is changed to Leaky ReLU.
+- There was an error on how convolution is calculated, and how the kernel's back propagation updates is done.
+That is fixed now...
+I think.

 <u>update 7.2:</u>
 - In `trainCNN.py`, for choosing a new learning rate, the 0 to 1 range restriction is removed.